-To meet the exemption provided by Regulation D, a regional center or direct investment entity must comply with the conditions set forth in Rule 502 of Regulation D, including Information requirements.
-If all of the investors are "accredited investors," there are no informational requirements--although issuers of course are still subject to anti-fraud requirements.
+To meet the exemption provided by Regulation D, a regional center must comply with conditions set forth in Rule 502 of Regulation D, including Information requirements.
+If all of the investors are "accredited investors," there are no informational requirements (though issuers of course are still subject to anti-fraud requirements).